gatling/gatling/src/docs/content/reference/execute/cloud/admin/notifications/index.md

 ## Configuration

-Navigate to your organization configuration page, and to the "Notifications" tab.
+Navigate to your organization configuration page, and to the **Notifications** tab.

 From there, you will be able to activate and configure notifications for your communication tools: